RAW

 and died in the Punk / New Wave era.
 Raw was started in 1977 by record-shop

-owner Lee Wood, initially to make a single with local Punk band The Users, 'Sick
+owner Lee Wood and his wife Liz, initially to make a single with local Punk band

-explains the '1974' on the label.
-Raw never made money but it had
+licensed reissue, which explains the '1974' on the label.
+The label never made money but it had

 plenty of ambition: the Zig Zag 'Small Labels Catalogue '78' gives a generous